 Directions for making Ninja Creami Mocha Espresso Protein Ice Cream:

-5. If the ice cream is dry or crumbly looking, pour in 2 tablespoons of chocolate almond milk and then respin.
-You may need to complete this process a second time.
-Be sure to add another 2 tablespoons of chocolate almond milk with the second respin as well.
+- If the ice cream is dry or crumbly looking, pour in a tablespoon or two of chocolate almond milk and then respin.
+You may have to repeat this process a couple of times.

-Pin Ninja Creami Mocha Espresso Protein Ice Cream on Pinterest for later:
+Pin Ninja Creami Mocha Espresso Protein Ice Cream for Later!

 Mocha Espresso Protein Ice Cream